Difference-in-Differences Estimators for Treatments Continuously Distributed at Every Period: Setup, assumptions, and building-block identification result

 A representative unit is drawn from an infinite super population, and observed at two time periods.
 This unit could be an individual or a firm, but it could also be a geographical unit, like a county or a region.\footnote{In that case, one may want to weight the estimation by counties' or regions' populations.
-Extending the estimators we propose to allow for such weighting would be straightforward.} All expectations below are taken with respect to the distribution of variables in the super population.
+Extending the estimators we propose to allow for such weighting is a mechanical extension.} All expectations below are taken with respect to the distribution of variables in the super population.
 We are interested in the effect of a continuous and scalar treatment variable on that unit's outcome.
-Let $D_1$ and $D_2$ respectively denote the unit's treatments at periods 1 and 2, and $\mathcal{D}_1$ and $\mathcal{D}_2$ be their support.
-For any $d\in \mathcal{D}_1\cup\mathcal{D}_2$, let $Y_1(d)$ and $Y_2(d)$ respectively denote the unit's potential outcomes at periods 1 and 2 with treatment $d$.
-Finally, let $Y_1$ and $Y_2$ denote her observed outcomes at periods 1 and 2.
-Let $M=1\{D_2\ne D_1\}$ be an indicator equal to 1 if the unit's treatment changes from period one to two, i.e. if the unit is a mover.
-Let also $M_i=1\{D_2> D_1\}$ be an indicator equal to 1 if the unit's treatment increases from period one to two, and let $M_d=1\{D_2< D_1\}$ be an indicator equal to 1 if the unit's treatment decreases from period one to two.
+Let $D_1$ (resp. $D_2$) denote the unit's treatment at period 1 (resp.
+2), let $\mathcal{D}_1$ (resp. $\mathcal{D}_2$) denote the support of $D_1$ (resp. $D_2$), and let $\mathcal{D}$ denote the support of $(D_1,D_2)$.
+Let $S=1\{D_2\ne D_1\}$ be an indicator equal to 1 if the unit's treatment changes from period one to two, i.e. if they are a switcher.

-We make the following assumptions. \begin{hyp} (Parallel trends) For all $d\in \mathcal{D}_1 \cup \mathcal{D}_2 $, almost surely, $E(Y_2(d)-Y_1(d)|D_1,D_2)=E(Y_2(d)-Y_1(d))$. \end{hyp} Assumption \ref{hyp:parallel_trends} is a parallel trends assumption, on all the potential outcomes.
-It requires that $Y_2(d)-Y_1(d)$ be mean independent of the treatments.
-While this assumption does not restrict treatment effect heterogeneity, it for instance implies that the treatment effect should follow the same evolution over time among movers and stayers: for every $d\ne d'$,